jenkinsci/subversion-plugin/docs/kerberos-auth.md

 # Configure the master/agent

-The following parameters must be added to the JRE configuration:
+The following parameters must be added to the Java configuration:

     -Djava.security.krb5.conf=/where-ever/krb5.conf
     -Dsun.security.krb5.debug=false
     -Djavax.security.auth.useSubjectCredsOnly=false
     -Djava.security.auth.login.config=/home/jenkins/etc/JenkinsAccount.conf

 On Linux the first parameter is only required when the file is in another location than the default of your system.
-For Windows it must be specified all the time.
+For Windows it must be specified.
+Do not use back slashes on Windows.

-The debug parameter is optional, set to true for troubleshooting.
+The `debug` parameter is optional, set to `true` for troubleshooting.

-Replace the path of the last parameter by your file name.

 For the Jenkins master these parameters must be added to the Jenkins configuration.
 For an agent add them to the JVM Options under Advanced in the node configuration page.

 Restart the master/agent.